yuxqiu/UCL-Programming-Tutor-2022/weeks/week15/notes.md

    1. Asymmetric, Transitive
 2. Happens Before
    1. Combining Sequence Before and Synchronize With
-   2. Application: basic ordering when we describe the behaviors of multi-threaded program
+   2. Application: basic ordering when we describe the behaviors of multithreaded program

 ### Execution Steps